 5. Sweat Patch Drug Test:

-This drug test is performed by analyzing a person's sweat to detect trace amounts of marijuana, cocaine, and methamphetamine.
+This drug test is performed by analyzing a person's sweat to detect trace amounts of MMJ, cocaine, and methamphetamine.
 A sweat patch drug test is one of the most reliable methods currently in use.

 This type of test is used for pre-employment screening and random drug testing and to detect substance abuse.
 This test offers convenience and comfort because you can wear the patch anywhere.
 It also provides rapid results as they are detected in real-time.